Mohanrajr05/Mohanrajr05/README.md

-# 💫 About Me:
+#  About Me:
 👋 Hi, I'm **Mohan Raj** – a passionate CSE student & developer who loves solving real-world problems through code.
 🎓 Final Year B.E.
-Computer Science Engineering student at **Anna University**.
+Computer Science Engineering student at **Agni College of Technology**.
 💡 Currently working on **Machine Learning** and **Django-based projects**.
 🏆 **Team Lead of Team Riven** – our eCommerce project for farmers won *First Prize* in a department competition.
 🚀 I enjoy turning ideas into impactful tech and constantly learning new technologies to grow as a developer.
-🌱 Exploring advanced Machine Learning, Web Development, and Full-Stack projects.
+ Exploring advanced Machine Learning, Web Development, and Full-Stack projects.

 ---